 Many in Central Asia are watching the events in Ukraine with serious concern.

-President Vladimir Putin's regime "is conducting a destructive foreign policy that includes an active hybrid war", said Arman Shurayev, a former member of Kazakhstan's National Council for Public Trust.
+President Vladimir Putin's regime "is conducting a destructive foreign policy that includes an active hybrid war", said Arman Shorayev, a former member of Kazakhstan's National Council for Public Trust.

 "Putin understands only the language of force in achieving his strategic goals," he said.
 "That's why, in reviewing the events in Ukraine, I don't rule out that Kazakhstan theoretically could have a similar experience with such an unpredictable neighbour."

-"Putin has a low popularity rating among Russians, and he needs to score political points by attacking weaker countries," Shurayev said.
+"Putin has a low popularity rating among Russians, and he needs to score political points by attacking weaker countries," Shorayev said.

 "That's why Kazakhstan has to be ready for everything and to maximally develop its own defence industry," he said.